kitttn/temptest/Quick-Start-Guide.md

 Greybus i2c adapter
 ```

-In this case, the I2C device is /dev/i2c-6. **It may be different on your machine.**
+In this case, the I2C device is /dev/i2c-6.

 #####I2C Tools

 A quick way to test i2c is to use i2c-tools, which comprises i2cdetect, i2cdump, i2cget, and i2cset.
 These tools are included in the image.

-Use i2cdetect to test i2c bus number 6, which is the .
+Use i2cdetect to enumerate i2c devices on bus number 6.
+The -y argument suppresses prompting, -r probes using the read method, and 6 is the i2c bus number.
 ````
-i2cdetect -r 6
+i2cdetect -y -r 6
-WARNING!
-This program can confuse your I2C bus, cause data loss and worse!
-I will probe file /dev/i2c-6 using read byte commands.
-I will probe address range 0x03-0x77.
-Continue?
-[Y/n] Y
      0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f
 00:          -- -- -- -- -- -- -- -- -- -- -- -- --
 10: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --